 Mrs. Sarah Penuela

-I was born in Brooklyn, New York and then my family and I moved to Texas to be closer to relatives.
-From my childhood, I learned the faith from the example of my family, especially my grandmother who was devoted to praying the rosary, attending mass, and her devotions to novenas.
-I started serving in ministry when I was a youth as a liturgical musician and singer.
-I joined youth ministry and shortly after the young adults as a student where I helped start a college-aged prayer group at Texas Woman’s University, where I graduated with a Bachelor’s degree in Biology and a minor in Music.
+I was born in New York, then moved to Texas to grow up closer to relatives.
+From my childhood, I learned the faith from my family and community, especially my grandmother who prayed the rosary, novenas, and attended daily Mass.
+As a child, I served in the liturgy as musician and vocalist, then I joined youth ministry.
+Shortly after, as a young adult, I was inspired to prayerfully began a prayer group at Texas Woman’s University, where I graduated with a BS in Biology with a minor in Music.

-I recently joined the faculty of Holy Trinity Seminary as the Director of Pastoral Formation this August.
-I provide the seminarians guidance to on-site ministerial work and give them the opportunity to make theological reflections connecting their practical experiences to the example given by Jesus the Good Shepherd.
-The practicums are to help the men grow in communion with the people of God by gaining a deeper understanding of the Church’s ministry as they develop the skills and grow in Christ’s pastoral charity.
+In August 2021, I joined the faculty of Holy Trinity Seminary as the Director of Pastoral Formation where I provide the seminarians guidance to on-site ministerial work and give them the opportunity to make theological reflections connecting their practical experiences to the example given by Jesus the Good Shepherd.
+These practicums are to help the men grow in communion with the people of God by gaining a deeper understanding of the Church’s ministry as they develop the tools needed to grow in Christ’s pastoral charity.
 With a background of working with seminarians and people discerning vocations, my love for the Church deepened, which also has brought a heightened respect for the clergy, and a greater desire to assist in the formation of the seminarians who hopefully one day, God-willing, will be our future priests.

 Favorite Quote or Bible Verse